In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 Be advised, though, that claiming through this will almost certainly increase your premiums going forward.

-Secondly, if your health insurance is through your place of employment then you’ll have to expect to inform your employers of your addiction and effort to seek support through this policy.
+Secondly, if your health insurance is through your place of employment then you’ll have to expect to inform your employers of your substance addiction and effort to seek support through this policy.

 It must be recognised that this funding is extremely limited.